yegor256/rultor/rultor-conveyer/README.md

 Create new AMI from the running instance.

-Create new AS group, using `as-create-launch-config` (as explained above).
+Create new AS launch config, using `as-create-launch-config` (as explained above).

 Update existing AS group to use new launch config:

 ```
 $ as-update-auto-scaling-group rultor-conveyer \
-  --launch-configuration rultor-conveyer-0.1.11
+  --launch-configuration rultor-conveyer-16
 ```

 Delete previous launch config:

 ```
-$ as-delete-launch-config rultor-conveyer-0.1.10
+$ as-delete-launch-config rultor-conveyer-15
 ```

 De-register previous AMI.